Foreign involvement in the Yemeni civil war (2014–present): United States

-In March 2015, President Barack Obama declared that he had authorized US forces to provide logistical and intelligence support to the Saudis in their military intervention in Yemen, establishing a "Joint Planning Cell" with Saudi Arabia.
+In March 2015, President Barack Obama declared that he had authorized US forces to provide logistical and intelligence support to the Saudis in their military intervention in Yemen authorized by the Yemeni government, establishing a "Joint Planning Cell" with Saudi Arabia.
 This includes aerial refueling permitting coalition aircraft more loitering time over Yemen, and permitting some coalition members to home base aircraft rather than relocate them to Saudi Arabia.

 According to press reporting, many in US SOCOM reportedly favor Houthis, as they have been effective at combating al-Qaeda and recently ISIL, "something that hundreds of US drone strikes and large numbers of advisers to Yemen's military had failed to accomplish".
 According to a senior CENTCOM commander, "the reason the Saudis didn't inform us of their plans is that they knew we would have told them exactly what we think—that it was a bad idea."
 As Yemen expert Michael Horton puts it, the US had been "Iran's air force in Iraq", and "al-Qaeda's air force in Yemen".
 According to an Al Jazeera report, one reason for US support may be the diplomatic logic of tamping down SA's opposition to the Iranian nuclear deal by backing them.
 Another is the view among some US military commanders that countering Iran took strategic priority over combating Al-Qaeda and ISIL.

 On 30 June, an HRW report stated that US-made bombs were being used in attacks indiscriminately targeting civilians and violating the laws of war.
 The report photographed "the remnants of an MK-83 air-dropped 1,000-pound bomb made in the US".

 US Representative Ted Lieu has been publicly raising concerns over US support for Saudi-led war in Yemen.
 In March 2016, he sent a letter to Secretary of State John Kerry and Secretary of Defense Ash Carter.
 He wrote in the letter that the "apparent indiscriminate airstrikes on civilian targets in Yemen seem to suggest that either the coalition is grossly negligent in its targeting or is intentionally targeting innocent civilians".
 Following American concern about civilian casualties in the Saudi-led war in Yemen, the US military involvement is mostly ineffective due to coalition's airstrikes targeting civilians and hospitals.

 In 2015, the United States deployed The Green Berets to assist the Saudi Arabian military with missile interception.